albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 The French translation of the program was done by Patrick JUNG alias Patbest.
 Thank you!

+Dankeschön! for the German translation to merspieler and Stephan Leukert.

+Thanks to Ricardo Vitor for the translation to Brazilian Portuguese.

+Thanks to Daniel "Wolf" \([wolfinformatica.com](http://wolfinformatica.com)\) for the Spanish translation.

+Thank you! to Eddy Crequie for doing the Dutch translation.

-Thanks to all beta testers for their effort, patience and ideas: Barry, Jean-Pierre, Brian, Gérard, John, Remi, Paolo and Sam.
+Thanks to all beta testers for their effort, patience and ideas: Barry, Jean-Pierre, Brian, Gérard, John, Remi, Paolo, Sam and many others.

 Another big Danke! to Marc from Germany for all his great ideas and endless bug reports.